garrardkitchen/webapi/README.md

 ./run.sh
 ```

 Open Users solution (`/Users.sln`) in Visual Studio 2019 or Rider.
-Select Users.Web as start up project and run/debug.
+Select Users.Web as start up project then either run or debug project.

-Test the RESTful API by using the 3 endpoints as shown in the `POSTMAN` section below.
+To test the RESTful API, please use the 3 endpoints as shown in the `POSTMAN` section below.

 There are 2 test projects located in the `/tests` folder.
-These test the API and the other the RESTful API endpoints (TODO).
+These test the API (done) and the other the HTTP API endpoints (TODO).

 If you want to run from the command line, outside of an IDE, please run the following:

 ```
+cd <into repo root folder>
 ./build.sh
 ./run.sh
 ```

 ## POSTMAN

+This sections includes the HTTP API endpoints to call to test the 3 use cases (insert, update and read).

 To add user details: